 OUR BEES MAKE THE WORLD’S BEST HONEY, BUT THAT’S NOT ALL

 Plenty of people claim to have the world’s best this or that, but our honey has the hardware to prove it!
 My grandparents Paul and Joyce started Curtis Orchard by planting 700 apple trees.
-If you would have told them that nearly 40 years later their honey would be awarded the title “Best Tasting Honey in the World,” they probably would have scratched their heads!
+If you would have told them that nearly 40 years later their Orchard would be awarded the title of “Best Tasting Honey in the World,” they probably would have scratched their heads!

 You see, it’s a funny story how we ended up raising bees.
 Grandpa Paul was a teacher for many years, and one of his students was persistent in telling him that he needed to raise bees on his apple orchard.
 Finally, my grandpa agreed to invest in the equipment and bees if the student helped him learn how to harvest the honey.
-As the time for honey harvest approached, you guessed it: The student never showed up – he had moved to California!
+As the time for honey harvest approached, you guessed it, the student never showed up – he had moved to California!
 And so, Grandpa Paul ended up teaching himself how to raise bees.

 Harvesting the World’s Best Honey